luanzhu/devil/README.md

 Build
 =====

-The only build environment I tried is GHC 7.4.1, cabal 1.14.0, cabal-dev 0.9.2.
+The only build environment I tried was GHC 7.4.1, cabal 1.14.0, cabal-dev 0.9.2.

 ```Shell
 cabal-dev install-deps